Restless toddlers are one of the reasons why parents lack enthusiasm for having more kids!

 Not tired enough to go to bed

 Toddlers have a tremendous amount of energy.
-If they don’t get enough opportunities to expend their pent-up energies, they will never let you put them to bed.
+They will never let you put them to bed if they don’t get enough opportunities to expend their pent-up energies.

 To know whether this is the issue, look at how much physical activity your child gets throughout the day, especially late in the day.

-Plus, check if your tiny tot has the habit of taking naps in the evening because resting in the evening is bound to keep them feeling refreshed and energized till late at night.
+Plus, check if your tiny tot has the habit of taking naps in the evening because resting in the evening will keep them feeling refreshed and energized till late at night.

 Is too tired to sleep